fpereiro/proof/notes.md

 ```
 ## f (find leftmost)

-f    (2m+1s) // Go left until rightmost schwa is found; when schwa is found, go one more to the left (to the leftmost schwa) and call f1 with the same arguments.
-f1   (2m+1s) // Go right one at a time from the leftmost schwa until 3rd (symbolic) argument OR blank square is found; if 3arg is found, -> to the 1st argument; if blank square is found, go one to the right and call f2 with the same arguments.
-f2   (2m+1s) // If the square is blank, go one to the right and -> to the 2nd argument; if it contains the 3arg, -> to the 1st argument; if it is not blank and it does not contain the 3arg, go one to the right and call f1 with the same arguments.
+f    (2m+1s)
+f1   (2m+1s)
+f2   (2m+1s)

 Interdependencies:
    - f1 and f2 are for internal use of f (that is, they're only called by f and no other function).
    - f is called by 3arg e, pe, f', f'', 3arg re and cp.

-f can then be described to do this, if we include f1 and f2 as part of it:
+f can be described to do the following, if we include f1 and f2 as part of it:
+- Important assumption: f is always called when the head is either on the schwas or to their right.
+If it is to the left of the schwas, f will keep on going left indefinitely (assuming that no characters are written to the left of the schwas).
-- Go left until schwa is found.
+- Go left until a schwa is found.
-- When schwa is found:
+- When a schwa is found:
    - Go one more to the left.
-   - * Go right until 3rd (symbolic argument) OR blank square is found:
+   - * Go right until 3arg (symbolic argument) OR a blank square is found:
-   - If 3rd symbolic is found, -> 1arg.
+   - If 3arg is found, -> 1arg.
    - If blank square is found:
       - Go one to the right.
-      - If it contains the 3rd (symbolic argument): -> 1arg.
+      - If it contains 3arg, -> 1arg.
       - If square is blank (which means we saw two blanks in a row):
          - Go one to the right.
          - -> 2arg